 It is time to perform.
 Making our expectations a reality takes an operational approach with a little sprinkling of excitement and energy.
 It is vital that we obtain and effectively manage the resources we need to meet our expectations.
 Our resources include everything from people who can help, the tools and materials to do the work, the financing, and an attitude of change.

 Once we are in full operating mode, it is vital to measure the progress toward our strategic goals and objectives.
 Many organizations call these measurements.
 The Strategic Leadership Model calls it, “How are we doing?”

 It is a question that focuses on data, but also the human element.
 It is vital to know the numbers and the stories behind those numbers.

-Stage 5 – Honour
+Stage 5 – Honour:

 We must celebrate successes, even small wins.
 The work we do is hard and rewarding, and we reward ourselves with a celebration.
-It is also vital to honor your losses.
+It is also vital to honour your losses.
 Our losses are learning experiences.
 As hard as those losses can be, there is a lesson in the experience.
 Celebrate that experience too.

 Finally, no leadership model can exist without communication and compassion.
 Both of these elements hug these five stages and ensure they are nurtured for growth.

 The Remote Business Design Model and the Synergistic Leadership Model do not end with maturity.
 Cybercapacity and Honour are the most important of all the stages.
 Strong foundations are built, and great entrepreneurs and leaders recognise that these foundations and processes require continuous renewal.
 Being successful remotely requires a solid business design, cybersavvy, and synergistic leadership.
 Your business is living, breathing, and always evolving.